Montana/travis-hashicorp-vault-integration/README.md

 }
 ```
 This operation encrypts a message with a key and a nonce to keep it confidential, then computes an authentication tag.
 This tag is used to make sure that the message hasn't been tampered with before decrypting it.

+## Scrypt

+`Scrypt` was also designed to make it costly to perform large-scale custom hardware attacks by requiring large amounts of memory.
+Even though its memory hardness can be significantly reduced at the cost of extra computations, this function remains an excellent choice today, provided that its parameters are properly chosen.